Reproductive Health and Rights

 The Women’s Health Protection Act would create a federal safeguard against countless state regulations, bans, and restrictions that prevent people from accessing the abortion care they need.
 Urge your members of Congress to pass the Women’s Health Protection Act (WHPA).

 The Hyde Amendment prohibits federal health insurance coverage of abortion, with very narrow exception, disproportionately impacting low-income individuals and limiting their access to abortion services.
-Urge Congress to support the EACH Woman Act, which would restore moral agency to all pregnant individuals, regardless of income.
+Urge Congress to support the EACH Act, which would restore moral agency to all pregnant individuals, regardless of income.

 Despite the fact that 7 in 10 Americans support the right to legal abortion, access to abortion services is limited by restrictions such as geography, mandatory waiting periods, biased counseling with medically inaccurate scare tactics, parental consent laws for minors, insurance coverage restrictions, and targeted regulation of abortion providers (TRAP) laws.